 Storing your wine glasses upside down

 While placing wine glasses on the shelf rim-down may keep dust from getting into them, it could also make them more prone to breakage.
-Since the rim of a wine glass is its thinnest—and therefore, most delicate—part, storing a glass rim-down actually increases its risk of developing pressure cracks over time.
+Since the rim of a wine glass is its thinnest—and therefore, most delicate—part, storing a glass rim-down actually increases its risk of developing pressure cracks over time, Mack says.
 Instead, stand them stem-down and you'll not only increase their longevity, but reduce the risk of getting moisture trapped inside the cup.

 Loading your dishwasher without a strategy

 If you think all parts of your dishwasher are created equal, think again.
 Specific areas are more adept at cleaning specific grime.
 For example, a study from the University of Birmingham revealed that dishes soiled with carbohydrate-heavy foods will get cleaner placed closer to the center of the machine, while those with remnants of protein-rich foods are better off on the perimeter of the bottom rack.

 Putting eggs and dairy products in your fridge door shelves

 The door of your fridge may have an obvious spot for those cartons of milk and eggs, but storing them there can actually do more harm than good.
 According to a 2013 study published in Hospitality Review, the door of your fridge and its upper shelves are warmer than its lower shelves, meaning that foods prone to spoiling quickly should be placed on the bottom shelf and toward the back, where it's cooler

 Pouring laundry detergent on top of your clothes

 Keeping your clothes clean is a more precise business than you might imagine.
 First, if you're pouring detergent directly onto your clothes in a top-loading washer, it's time to put an end to that behavior stat.
 Instead, fill up the drum with water and pour your detergent in so it will be evenly distributed on all your clothes.